 Loosening or tightening screws

-Sometimes, it can be hard to start removing a screw using a cordless drill driver if its very tight.
-The tool can slip out of the screw head or may not have enough power to start
+Sometimes, it can be hard to start removing a screw using a cordless screwdriver if its very tight.
+The cordless screwdriver can slip out of the screw head or may not have enough power to start removing it.

-With spindle lock you can use the cordless drill driver like a manual screwdriver, controlling the pressure on the screw and the speed at which you loosen it.
+When spindle lock is activated, you can use the cordless screwdriver like a manual one, controlling the pressure on the screw and the speed at which you loosen it.

 Spindle lock can also be used to finish off the tightening of a screw, so that you don’t drive it too far into the surface of the material.